Transitioning to Clinical Rotations

 Here are some self-care pointers to get you started:

 - Eat real food.
 The majority of your nutrients have to come from healthy food.
-Caffeine and sugar alone cannot sustain your concentration, memory and focus.
+Caffeine and sugar alone cannot sustain your concentration, memory, and focus.
 Prepare healthy meals ahead of time on an afternoon or evening you have free.

-- Engage in something else besides vet med.
+- Engage in something besides vet med.
 Find an activity unrelated to veterinary medicine.
 Widening your interests can help you broaden your life skills and will expose you to the world beyond veterinary medicine.
-This can help you better handle work-related stress, relate to a more diverse population of people (including your clients) and become more adept at asking for help in new situations.
+This can help you better handle work-related stress, relate to a more diverse population of people (including your clients), and become more adept at asking for help in new situations.

 - Take one moment at a time.
 Take one rotation at a time—or even one day at a time if that’s easier to manage.
 Stay present, and don’t fixate on the future.
 Grounding techniques can help you manage overwhelming feelings or intense anxiety.
 Try the 5-4-3-2-1 technique: List five things you can see, four things you can hear, three things you can touch, two things you can smell, and one thing you can taste.
 Or, try the Alphabet Game—pick a category and then identify one word for each letter of the alphabet; e.g. for the category of animal, you could list antelope, beaver, crocodile, etc.